All Episodes

 I realize that you're due for a well-deserved break real soon because it's been a while since you've had a break, sir.

-Oh, you want female guest hosts here.
+Oh, you want female guest hosts here?

 A skirt wouldn't be bad, sir.

-Uh skirt wouldn't be bad.
+A skirt wouldn't be bad.

 You'd have to imagine the skirt.

-It's uh radio really couldn't see it.
+Radio really couldn't see it.

-Well, uh over the course of the last six months, you speak of the uh chicken vacation of the NFL and several other entities of life, and I feel that there are several excellent substitutes to sit in when you're MIA.
+Well, over the course of the last six months, you speak of the chickification of the NFL and several other entities of life.

-Um she's got her own show.
+She's got her own show.

-I I understand that, but you know, come on, man.
+I understand that, but you know, come on, man.

-Don't maybe pull a keys on you.
+Don't make me pull Keyshawn on you.

-Put Gisha on me?
+Put Geisha on me?

 What does that mean?

-Don't let me put Gisha on you.
+Don't let me put Geisha on you.

 What does that mean?